-- Payroll will provide Accounts Payable with the completed W-8BEN.
-(Part of the documents issued in FNIS).
+- Department must provide Accounts Payable with the completed W-8BEN

 - Accounts Payable will create the NRA in Cardinal and Banner

 - Payroll will attach the completed Request for Tax Analysis to the payment in buyW&M and email you a copy for your records

 - Accounts Payable will process the payment to the NRA

-- Tax is recorded appropriately through the AP process and tax is remitted to the IRS on behalf of the NRA by Payroll.
+- Tax is recorded appropriately through the AP process and is remitted to the IRS on behalf of the NRA payee by Payroll

 For Financial Aid Payments:

-- Send the original Financial Aid Spreadsheet as an attachment to the email noted in step 1.
+- Forward the original Financial Aid Spreadsheet to email@example.com.

 - Payroll will complete the FNIS process described above with the NRA.

 - After analysis is made; Payroll will email you with the tax analysis on the payment.